hashicorp/boundary-ui/ui/admin/tests/e2e/README.md

 Login to [HCP Production env](https://portal.cloud.hashicorp.com/).
 Through HCP Terraform, open Terraform cloud, or [access here](https://app.terraform.io/).
 Then create an API token [following this documentation](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/users#tokens).

-**Token awareness:** Copy your token from the box and save it in a secure location.
+**Token awareness:** Copy your token from the box and save it in a secure location (we re).
 Terraform Cloud only displays the token once, right after you create it.
 And we will need the token later for enos configuration.

 ### Setup Enos:

 Enos needs some configuration variables to run the scenario successfully.
 [See the configuration file](https://github.com/hashicorp/boundary/blob/main/enos/enos.vars.hcl).
 The file has comments per each variable, but some awareness:

-- `aws_region`: very important as mentioned within the EC2 Setup.
+- `aws_region`: The AWS region you are using.
+Very important as mentioned within the EC2 Setup.
+- `aws_ssh_keypair_name`: The name of the AWS keypair.
+- `aws_ssh_private_key_path`: The path to the private key associated with your keypair.
+- `enos_user`: the user name to use for Boundary.
 - `tfc_api_token`: you need to provide the previously created token in Terraform cloud, there is no shared token within Boundary team.
+- `local_boundary_dir`: The directory that contains Boundary binary.
+- `local_boundary_ui_dir`: The directory that contains the copy of boundary-ui you want to use for UI tests.
 - `e2e_debug_no_run`: make sure this is set to true.
-- `enos_user`: leave it to `enos`.

 More documentation about [scenario variables](https://github.com/hashicorp/boundary/tree/main/enos#scenarios-variables).

 ## Run tests:

+### Run Enos Scenario

+Before running the test, make sure you followed all the steps within the [Getting started section](#getting-started).
+### Execute Enos scenario

 Run tests...
 ```bash